elhoussine/Kuiz/README.md

 # Kuiz

-Kuiz is a single player trivia, that ask the player to chose a category and answer some random questions in a limited time, then see how many questions can the player get right.
+Kuiz is a single-player trivia game, which asks the player to answer a series of random general knowledge questions and then displays the score at the end.

 ## Functionality & MVPs